KUL-Radneuron/KUL_VBG/README.md

-2- Specify number of parallel workers used (input to -n flag) 3- Specify type of filling (default = uVBG, to activate bVBG use the -t flag) 4- Specify age group of participant (default = adult, to activate pediatric friendly mode specify the -p flag) 5- To run parcellation specify the after the lesion filling is finished, specify the -P flag with input 1 for Freesurfer recon-all and 2 for FastSurfer.
+2- Specify number of parallel workers used (input to -n flag) 3- Specify type of filling (default = uVBG, to activate bVBG use the -t flag) 4- Specify age group of participant (default = adult, to activate pediatric friendly mode specify the -p flag) 5- To run parcellation specify the after the lesion filling is finished, specify the -P flag with input 1=Freesurfer, 2=FastSurfer, 3=FastSurfer/FreeSurfer hybrid
 6- Verbose mode = -v

 Examples:

-    - Using the unilateral VBG approach and HD-BET for brain extraction, input data is in BIDS format with only 1 session KUL_VBG.sh -p pat001 -b -n 6 -l /fullpath/lesion_T1w.nii.gz -z T1 -o /fullpath/output -B 1
+    - Using the unilateral VBG approach and HD-BET for brain extraction, input data is in BIDS format with only 1 session, using FreeSurfer for parcellation
+    KUL_VBG.sh -p pat001 -b -n 6 -l /fullpath/lesion_T1w.nii.gz -z T1 -o /fullpath/output -B 1 -P 1 -v

-    - Using the bilateral VBG approach and HD-BET for brain extraction, input data is not in BIDS, FreeSurfer is also called at the end
+    - Using the bilateral VBG approach and HD-BET for brain extraction, input data is not in BIDS, using FastSurfer for parcellation
-    KUL_VBG.sh -p pat001 -a /fullpath/sub-PT_T1w.nii.gz -n 6 -l /fullpath/lesion_T1w.nii.gz -z T1 -o /fullpath/output -t -B 1 -F
+    KUL_VBG.sh -p pat001 -a /fullpath/sub-PT_T1w.nii.gz -n 6 -l /fullpath/lesion_T1w.nii.gz -z T1 -o /fullpath/output -t -B 1 -P 2 -v

 Purpose:

     The purpose of this workflow is to generate a lesion filled image, with healthy looking synthetic tissue in place of the lesion
-    Essentially excising the lesion and grafting over the brain tissue defect in the MR image space
+    Essentially excising the lesion and grafting over the resulting defect in the T1 MR image space.

 Required arguments: